MortezaAdl/Fine-tuned-YOLOv7-for-Fisheye/README.md

 ### Data Preparation

-1. **Dataset**: We used the COCO dataset, which contains 80 object categories, as the base dataset for fine-tuning.
+1. **Dataset**: We used the COCO dataset containing 80 object categories as the base dataset for fine-tuning.
 2. **Filtering**:
-   - Only images containing at least one road object were retained.
+   - Only images containing at least one road object (Pedestrian, Bike, Car, Motorcycle, Bus, and Truck) were retained.
-   - Size-based thresholds were applied to ensure effective training for objects as seen by an overhead fisheye camera:
+   - Size-based thresholds were applied to ensure effective training for small objects, as seen by an overhead fisheye camera:
      - 5% for persons, bicycles, and motorcycles
      - 10% for cars
      - 25% for buses and trucks